Cognigy/Documentation/docs/en/docs/live-agent/Reports/agents.md

 # Agents Report

-Click on the Agents tab in Reports and select an agent.
-A graph will show the Conversations of the chosen agent that have occurred during the selected days.
+Agents are members of your Customer Support team.
+Agents will be able to view and reply to messages from your customers.

+To generate a report, do the following:

+1. Go to Live Agent.
+2. In the In the upper-left corner, click **Reports**.
+3. On the upper-left side, click **Agents**.
+4. On the upper-left side of the report page, select an Agent in the drop-down list.
+5. On the upper-left side of the report page, select a time span in another drop-down list.

+The chart will be updated with the corresponding data related to the selected Agent and time span.

-A report can be generated for various time durations.
-This can be done by selecting a time window in the drop-down list, as shown below.
-By default, this is set for the last seven days.
+A report can be generated for various [time spans](overview.md) using the the drop-down list.
+By default, time span is set for the last seven days.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA_Agents_report.png" width="100%" alt="Live Agent Agents report" />